• facebook

 After completing the restoration process using WITH RECOVERY command, the database should be online and accessible.

-You can execute the task by utilizing the WITH RECOVER option within SQL Server Management Studio.
-The procedure is as follows:
+You can perform the task using the WITH RECOVER option using SQL Server Management Studio.
+Here is the process:

-2. Choose the ‘From Device’ option and then click the ‘Browse’ button to navigate to the location where you recently saved the backup file.
+2. Select the option ‘From Device’ and then click the Browse button the go to the location of the backup file which you had recently created.

 3. In the Specify Backup wizard, select the backup file and click the OK button.